Molecule-Serverless/molecule-artifact/README.md

 	./staged-func-nIPC/docker_build.sh
 	./staged-func-nIPC/docker_run.sh

-You shall see the results like:
+You shall see the results (in the 2nd terminal) like:

 <img alt="IPC-based DAG on cross-PU" src="./docs/ipc-dag-crossPU.png" width="512">

+**How to parse the data:**
+The results have the same format as the local DAG results.
 This confirms the claims in the paper that XPU-shim's neighbor IPC can help functions on different PU to achieve low communication latency (about 150--600us in most cases).